liamSully43/Blackpines/README.md

 ## Features & Functionality
  - User's can signup & login to Blackpines
- - User's can connect to their Twitter accounts
+ - User's can connect to their Twitter, LinkedIn & Facebook accounts
  - User's can view the twitter home timelines
  - User's can view their own tweets
  - User's can make tweets from Blackpines